DigitecGalaxus/orbo/packages/orbo/README.md

 Orbo takes a different approach: **What if global state was as easy as useState, automatically lazy initialized, and completely decoupled from your app shell?**

-Built from the ground up for modern React applications that demand both performance and developer experience.
-140 lines of code.
+Built from the ground up for modern React applications that demand both performance and developer experience. ~340 lines of readable TypeScript source, minified to just 1KB.
 Zero dependencies.
 TypeScript-first

 > [!WARNING]
 > Orbo is designed specifically for **singleton global states** (dark mode, user preferences, feature flags, ...) -> It is **not a full state management solution** like Redux or Zustand